Uruguay Custom Travel Planners

 8 – Sample your way through the small-scale vineyards around Colonia del Sacramento

-9 – Ride with the gauchos on the rolling pampas at El Charabon
+9 – Attend one of the many gaucho festivals on the rolling pampas

 This interesting and fresh website (with a contemporary, mobile-friendly design), is easy to navigate if you know what are of the country you would like to explore.
 It takes a little while to find some of the more interesting and exotic options, but the site is not so complicated that you can’t get through most of the material in an hour or so.